Vorlonhomeworld/BBCL/18 Random numbers and Loops.md

   The (setf *random-state*....) won't be seen or run, so this will give me the same value every time I run it.
 The reason for this is that computers are *deterministic* , that is, the first step determines the next step.
-For example if we tell the computer we're counting and start with "1", it would likely determine the next step would be to connt "2".
-With \*random-state*\ used, it changes that first step every time based on the current time
+For example if we tell the computer we're counting and start with "1", it would likely determine the next step would be to count "2".
+With \*random-state*\ used, it changes that first step every time based an algorithm  that's part of that function.
+  I also call random state as "\*random-state\*" rather than as just "random-state" so that I can call this from anywhere in the program.
+I'm also using the \*random-state\* function to tell (make-random-state) what to use to create that randomness as well